-If you would like to visit Kabubbu as a volunteer phone 01323 832361 and ask for Caroline or email email@example.com
+If you would like to visit Kabubbu as a volunteer phone 01323 832361 or email firstname.lastname@example.org

 Before You Go

-The Quicken Trust takes teams of visitors and volunteers to Kabubbu three times a year.
+The Quicken Trust takes teams of visitors and volunteers to Kabubbu at selected times of the year.
 The volunteer programme is well-organised.
 Volunteers fill out an application form which helps Quicken identify where they can be best used.
 All volunteers aged 18 or above must have a DBS check and attend a planning and information meeting several months before departure.
 Everyone should also seek health advice from their GP about vaccinations and malaria prevention.
 (Click here for information regarding health and travel advice.)

-Quicken will arrange all flights to and from Uganda at special low rates.
-Visitors and volunteers are asked to make a minimum donation which covers the cost of flights, transfers, food and accommodation and the introductory tour of the village.
+You will need to arrange your flights to and from Uganda.
+Visitors and volunteers are asked to make a minimum donation which covers the cost of transfers, food and accommodation and the introductory tour of the village.

 Volunteers and visitors are also asked to do some fundraising.
 Everyone is set a minimum sum – currently £500 per person in a volunteer group, or £600 per person as a visitor.

-Before departure, you will be given a detailed itinerary setting out what you will be doing.
+Before departure, we will agree a detailed itinerary setting out what you will be doing.
 You may have to do some preparatory work before setting off.
 You may also be asked to take extra packages in your luggage – such as medicines, books or Christmas presents for children in the village.

 What Will I Do?

-Every visit starts with a tour of the village, where you will be shown the 14 projects in which Quicken is involved.
+Every visit starts with a tour of the village, where you will be shown the many projects in which Quicken is involved.
 Most volunteers and visitors will watch at least one assembly at the primary school – a joyous, exuberant event.
-(Video) Some may be asked to speak.
+(Video) Some may be invited to speak.

 What comes next depends on you.
 One volunteer taught basic mechanics to a group of school leavers; a mother and daughter taught puppetry both for fun but also as educational technique and another volunteer checked all the computers and IT systems.
 Typical tasks include: